 We would appreciate an up-to-date mobile phone number as we now use a system called MJOG which will send you a 'reminder' text message the day before you have an appointment booked.

 We ask all our new patients to fill in a Medical Questionnaire, as it can take a considerable amount of time for us to receive your medical records from your previous surgery.
-This is available at Reception and you will be asked to complete the questionnaire when you bring in your Registration Form.
+This is available at Reception or you can download it below.
+You will be asked to complete the questionnaire when you bring in your Registration Form.

 Like many practices, we work through a system of telephone triage.
 Minor problems are managed over the telephone, while anyone needing an examination or a face-to-face discussion is usually offered a same-day appointment.
 The system works because most of our patients live locally and can get to us at short notice.